Jazilbaig1/END-TO-END-KAGGLE-PROJECT/README.md

 # END-TO-END-KAGGLE-PROJECT

-An Automated ETL Pipeline & SQL Analytics Solution Python • SQL Server • Pandas • SQLAlchemy • BI Ready
+**An Automated ETL Pipeline & SQL Analytics Solution** Python • SQL Server • Pandas • SQLAlchemy • BI Ready

 # 🏗️ Project Architecture & Design

-This project demonstrates a complete End-to-End Data Engineering Pipeline, designed to convert raw, unstructured data into a clean, analytics-ready SQL Data Warehouse.
+This project demonstrates a **complete End-to-End Data Engineering Pipeline**, designed to convert raw, unstructured data into a **clean, analytics-ready SQL Data Warehouse.**

-The system follows industry-standard ETL principles and is built using a modular and scalable architecture, suitable for real-world production scenarios.
+The system follows **industry-standard ETL principles** and is built using a **modular and scalable architecture,** suitable for real-world production scenarios.

 # 🔁 Modular Workflow (ETL Pipeline)
 # 🔹 Extraction